Skip to Calculator

 What happens: The fabric has a 12-inch floral repeat.
 You calculate yardage based on the finished length and come home short because the repeat adds inches to every cut.

-**Why it fails:** Each panel must start at the same point in the repeat so the pattern aligns across adjacent panels.
+Why it fails: Each panel must start at the same point in the repeat so the pattern aligns across adjacent panels.
 On a 3-panel curtain set, you need the 12-inch repeat to align on panels 2 and 3 with panel 1.
-That's 2 extra repeats = 24 extra inches — nearly a yard.
+That's 2 extra repeats or 24 extra inches, nearly a yard.
+With a 24-inch repeat, the waste can be 2 to 3 yards on a small curtain project.

 Mistake 3: Buying from the Same Bolt for Multiple Phases